Australian prisoners salt away savings by working in desert mine

 The government makes deductions, including jail costs and a 5 percent donation to a victims’ assistance fund.
 The rest is placed into a trust that is paid when the prisoner is released.

-Northern Territory prisoners have also worked as waiters, conveyancers, retailers and laborers since the program’s inception 12 months ago.
+Northern Territory prisoners have also worked as waiters, conveyancers, retailers and labourers since the programme’s inception 12 months ago.